termigator1359/Calamity-Boss-Guide/README.md

 *Something that says (optional) means "this is dependent on preference" over “this is recommended”*

-*Mostly worked on by drh (Village Idiot) and LompL Allimath*
+*Mostly worked on by drh and whoever's left alive in the team*

-*(drh actually had the idea to do this so it was mostly him tbh, I was just the strategy boi)*

 *If you got any improvements then send them over to drh#1109.*